NETponents/octoduino/README.md

      git clone http://github.com/NETponents/octoduino.git

 Then go ahead and open the sketch using your favorite Arduino IDE.
 Go ahead and deploy it to your Arduino.
 If you hit an error, reset your Arduino and make sure that no shields are attached.
+Also make sure that your device has enough SRAM to run Octoduino.
 If you are still hitting errors, file a bug on our GitHub page <http://github.com/NETponents/octoduino/issues>.
 Be sure to leave information about your Arduino and your IDE!

 ### 2. Creating the config files
 Now that your Arduino is ready to go, let's get the SD card ready.
 Insert the card into your computer.
 Make sure the card is COMPLETELY empty.
 Then format it as 'FAT32' or 'FAT16'.
 We reccommend 'FAT32' as it is newer and slightly faster.
 Once that is complete, create a new file named 'octoduino.ini'.
 Open it using your favorite text editor.
 Copy the following code, replacing anything between {} with your own parameters (do not include the brackets).
 If you are unsure of what to put, see the language-specific options in the **~/Docs** folder.